MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/SETUP.md

 # Quick Setup Guide

+> **Note**: This is a quick-start guide.
+For detailed installation instructions including Docker image build, package troubleshooting, and reproducibility details, see [INSTALL.md](INSTALL.md).

 Step-by-step instructions to get started with the migrated GVDRP1 bulk RNA-seq analysis repository after migration

 ## Prerequisites